 Luxury, Boutique, Hotel, Motel, B&B’s, Apartments, Holiday Parks, Backpackers are some of the options available in Fiordland wide variety of locations and personalised settings.
 So, if you are looking for a romantic getaway Radfords on the Lake offers spacious lake front accommodation.
 Cabot Lodge is the perfect option for private luxury accommodation catering for groups of up to 10.

-Check out more places to stay in Fiordland here.
+Check out more accommodation option in Fiordland here.